ahrii-kim/kim-et-al-2022/README.md

-This repository provides codes and datasets for the NMT evaluation for the following publication, "The Suboptimal WMT Test Sets and Their Impact on Human Parity" by Ahrii Kim, Yunju Bak, Jimin Sun, Sungwon Lyu, and Changmin Lee, submitted at [Preprints.org](https://www.preprints.org) and [LREC 2022](https://lrec2022.lrec-conf.org/en/).
+This repository provides codes and datasets for the NMT evaluation for the following publication, "The Suboptimal WMT Test Sets and Their Impact on Human Parity" by Ahrii Kim, Yunju Bak, Jimin Sun, Sungwon Lyu, and Changmin Lee, submitted at [Preprints.org](https://www.preprints.org).

 -----
 ### About